usmayoung/troll_captcha/README.md

 ## Objective Complete
 ### access troll captcha at http://ek2y.com
+Reload browser to see all random troll captchas

         # You can run server on Mac OSX by running main, (you will need to have go installed on your local environment)
         # Run/Start the server using go run which runs on localhost:8000/